-This ratio refers to the percentage of income spent toward mortgage, rent, property taxes and insurance.
+This ratio refers to the percentage of income spent toward the mortgage, rent, property taxes, and insurance.

 This ratio refers to the percentage of income spent towards all recurring debt payments in addition to the expenses mentioned above.
-Some of the costs included in the back-end ratio are credit card payments, student loan, car loan, etc.
+Some of the costs included in the back-end ratio are credit card payments, student loans, car loans, etc.

 Calculating Debt-to-Income Ratio

 DTI Ratio = Total Monthly Debt Payments/Gross Monthly Income X 100

 - Total Monthly Debt Payments is the sum of all EMIs and credit card payments